argoproj/argo-workflows/docs/resource-duration.md

 ## Rounding Down

-For a short running pods (<10s), if the memory requests of this pod is also small (for example, `10Mi`), then the memory value may be 0s.
-This is because the dominator is `100Mi`.
+For a short running pods (<10s), if the memory request is also small (for example, `10Mi`), then the memory value may be 0s.
+This is because the denominator is `100Mi`.